 All nationalities require a visa.
 The visa fee is approximately GBP £134 and you must apply for it prior to departure.
-To obtain a visa for Pakistan you will require a letter of introduction from an approved agency which will be provided by Trango Adventure.Visa applications can only be made in person at one of 5 application centres located in London, Manchester, Birmingham and Bradford.
-Please download the detailed information document.
+To obtain a visa for Pakistan you will require a letter of introduction from an approved agency which will be provided by Trango Adventure.Visa applications can be made ONLINE or in person at your nearest Pakistan Embassy.

 Note: if you are continuing your tour to china then you have to get the visa for china from you home country.

 The following checklist should help you with your packing.
 As a general rule, you should always try to keep the weight of your equipment to a minimum.
 The packed weight of your trek bag whilst trekking including your sleeping bag and mattress should be no more than 12.5 kgs.
 This limit which is set by the porters is strictly enforced and bags will be weighed prior to setting off on trek.
 Anything not required on the trek can be left at the group hotel in Islamabad.
 Please note that your mountaineering equipment will be packed into additional, communal kitbags at the start of the trekking and this equipment will not be part of your personal 12.5 kgs weight limit.